-This basetype is used by show disk-group-statistics for a virtual disk group.
+This basetype is used by show disk-group-statistics.

-Table 3 0. disk-ard up-statistics -paged properties
+Table 36. disk-group-statistics-paged properties

 Name Туре Description serial-number string The serial number of the disk group. pages-alloc-per-minute uint32 The rate, in pages per minute, at which pages are allocated to volumes in the disk group because they need more space to store data. pages-dealloc-per-minute uint32 The rate, in pages per minute, at which pages are deallocated from volumes in the disk group because they no longer need the space to store data. pages-reclaimed uint32 The number of 4 MB pages that have been automatically reclaimed and deallocated because they are empty (they contain only zeroes for data). num-pages-unmap-per- minute uint32 The number of 4 MB pages that host systems have unmapped per minute, through use of the SCSI UNMAP command, to free storage space as a result of deleting files or formatting volumes on the host.